Summary of Curriculum for all Undergraduate Students

 - Major Requirements (see individual major requirements using the Undergraduate Majors A-Z listing); and

-- Electives (sufficient courses and credits to reach the minimum of 120 credits to graduate)
+- Electives (sufficient courses and credits to reach the minimum of 120 credits to graduate).

 To determine how your courses fulfill curricular requirements you should run a GriffAudit.
 To run a GriffAudit go to the Canisius website and logon to myCanisius.
 Under "Online Tools," click on "Email, D2L, & Services."
 On the "Schedule and Registration" menu, click on select "Run My GriffAudit."
-If you have difficulty with this process or with the information, you should consult your advisor or someone in the Griff Center for Academic Engagement.
+If you have difficulty with this process or with the information, you should consult your advisor or someone in the Griff Center for Student Success.

 A bachelor’s degree requires the completion of a minimum of 120 credits.
 The number of actual courses and credits varies depending upon the particular program as described in this catalog.
 All Canisius credits, regardless of the number of credits earned for a course, count toward the fulfillment of the 120 total.
 In practice this means that students may combine one credit courses to make the equivalent of a three-credit free elective.
 A student may also combine unrelated laboratory credits to make free electives if that student has changed from a science to a non-science major.
 Any questions about the award of credits and their application to a degree can be directed to the Student Records and Financial Services Center or to an academic advisor.
 Additionally, students much complete a minimum number of liberal arts and sciences credits depending on the degree sought (60 credits for a bachelor of science and 90 credits for a bachelor of arts).
 This requirement is explained on our liberal arts and sciences requirement page.

 To earn a degree of associate of arts, a student must complete the required Core Curriculum courses, major courses, elective courses and a minimum of 60 credit hours.
 Additionally, students much complete 45 credits of liberal arts and sciences coursework for an associate of arts.
 This requirement is explained on our liberal arts and sciences requirement page.